 - Pineapple juice – be sure you’re using prepared pineapple juice (ready to drink) and not undiluted concentrate.

-Preheat the oven to 350F degrees.
-Prepare a bundt pan by greasing it well with non-stick baking spray (or easy release baking spray which contains flour).
+- Preheat the oven to 350F degrees.
+Prepare a Bundt pan by greasing it well with non-stick cooking spray (or easy release baking spray which contains flour).

-In a large mixing bowl, use an electric mixer on low speed to combine cake mix, ½ cup melted butter, and pineapple juice, mixing just until smooth.
+- In a large bowl, use an electric mixer on low speed to combine cake mix, ½ cup melted butter, and pineapple juice, mixing just until smooth.

-Bake the cake at 350F for 35-40 minutes until a toothpick placed into the cake comes out clean.
+- Pour the batter into a Bundt cake pan and bake at 350F for 35-40 minutes until a toothpick placed into the cake comes out clean.

-When the cake is fully baked, remove it from the oven and poke holes all over the cake in the pan to allow the glaze to soak into the cake.
+- When the cake is fully baked, remove it from the oven and poke holes all over the cake in the pan to allow the glaze to soak into the cake.
 Pour 1/3 of the glaze over the cake in the pan.
-Set the cake aside to cool in the pan for 15 minutes.

 Here are some great topping ideas for serving your Pineapple Cake: